Aman949/animeweb/README.md

 # animeweb
-A website where you can read manga
+A website where you can watch your favorite anime!